cse110-fa22-group9/Team9Repository/admin/cipipeline/phase1.md

 - documentation generation via automation (JSDoc.yml)
   - This github action is used to generate an JSDoc automatically through JSDoc command.
 The output for JSDoc will at the folder called JSDoc.
 After each time we commite an change.
 This github action will run and generate all the JSDoc from the path ./source to ./JSDoc.

-Things planning to implemented
-  - unit tests via automation
-    - planning implemented before the checkpoint 2 with study of the lab 8
-  - documentation generation via automation
-    -  planning implemented before the checkpoint 2 with study of the lab 8